IVIG disrupts inflammation through multiple actions1

-Several mechanisms play a role in the pathophysiology of CIDP, including inflammation, demyelination, and axonal damage.1
+Several mechanisms play a role in the pathophysiology of CIDP, including inflammation, demyelination, and axonal damage.3

-Untreated inflammation that leads to demyelination can cause irreversible nerve damage and permanent disability.2
+Untreated inflammation that leads to demyelination and secondary axonal loss can cause irreversible nerve damage and permanent disability4,7

-Early detection is critical as the patient can experience secondary axonal loss, resulting in potentially irreversible nerve damage and permanent disability.2
+Early detection is critical as the patient can experience secondary axonal loss, resulting in potentially irreversible nerve damage and permanent disability.7

 Peer-to-Peer Discussions